dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Alternatives to IHttpClientFactory

-Using `IHttpClientFactory` in a DI-enabled application avoids resource exhaustion problems by pooling `HttpMessageHandler` instances, and avoids stale-DNS problems by cycling `HttpMessageHandler` instances at regular instances.
+Using `IHttpClientFactory` in a DI-enabled app avoids:

+* Resource exhaustion problems by pooling `HttpMessageHandler` instances.
+* Stale-DNS problems by cycling `HttpMessageHandler` instances at regular instances.

-There are alternative ways to solve these problems using a long-lived `SocketsHttpClientHandler` instance.
+There are alternative ways to solve the preceding problems using a long-lived <xref:System.Net.Http.SocketsHttpHandler> instance.

-- Create an instance of `SocketsHttpClientHandler` when your application starts.
+- Create an instance of `SocketsHttpHandler` when the app starts and use it for the life of the app.
-- Keep this instance until the application shuts down.
-- Configure `SocketsHttpClientHandler.PooledConnectionLifetime` to an appropriate value based on DNS refresh times.
+- Configure <xref:System.Net.Http.SocketsHttpHandler.PooledConnectionLifetime> to an appropriate value based on DNS refresh times.
 - Create `HttpClient` instances using `new HttpClient(handler, dispostHandler: false)` as needed.

-This solves the resource management problems that `IHttpClientFactory` solves in a similar way.
+The preceding approaches solve the resource management problems that `IHttpClientFactory` solves in a similar way.

-- The `SocketsHttpClientHandler` will share connections across `HttpClient` instances (avoiding socket exhaustion).
+- The `SocketsHttpHandler` shares connections across `HttpClient` instances.
+This sharing prevents socket exhaustion.
-- The `SocketsHttpClientHandler` will cycle connections according to `PooledConnectionLifetime` to avoid state-DNS problems.
+- The `SocketsHttpHandler ` cycles connections according to `PooledConnectionLifetime` to avoid state-DNS problems.

 ## Logging